Create a Cache

 - Local Cache (meaning a standalone cache)

 - Replicated Cache

-See more details on edition comparison between NCache Open Source, Community and Enterprise.
-We’ll create a Partitioned-Replica Cache here in both ways - NCache Manager and PowerShell tool.
+For other caching topologies, please download and use NCache Enterprise.
+See more details on edition comparison between NCache Open Source, Professional and Enterprise.
+We’ll create a Partitioned Cache here.

 Cache with the specified name should not exist on the server; otherwise you get an error message that this cache already exists on this server.